iest/iest.co/about.md

 ---
 layout: page
-title: Hi, I'm Iestyn
+title: I grew up on a mountain.
 permalink: /about/
+image:
+  src: "/images/mynydd-bach/home.jpg"
+  alt: "Home Sweet Home"
 ---

-## I’m a designer and engineer working at [Bizzby](http://bizzby.com) in London.
+**Now though, I’m a designer and engineer working and living in London.**

-<small>It’s pronononced “yes-tin”, and is the Welsh form of "Justin", in case you were wondering :)</small>
+(It’s pronounced `yes` `tin`, and is the Welsh form of *Justin*)

+I learnt how to build websites in the spring of 2012, and learnt all about JavaScript over the next year or so.
+I've always had an eye for design, but never thought I was good enough to call myself a designer.
+Now, I think the term is a bit too restrictive for what I do each day: *build stuff*.

+I'm currently on my 3rd job in the industry, building products and tools with the awesome team at [Bizzby](http://bizzby.com).

+In my spare time I play video games and faff over making coffee.
+Honestly though, this whole tech thing is my hobby too.

-### This site
+## This site

-The code for this site is all up on [github](https://github.com/iest/iestynwilliams.net).
+The code for this site is all up on [github](https://github.com/iest/iest.co).
+It's typeset in [JAF Facit](http://justanotherfoundry.com/facit), served from [Typekit](https://typekit.com/fonts/jaf-facitweb).
+I like working within well-defined constraints; there is only one font size on the whole site.

-Fonts are served by [Typekit](http://typekit.com/), with headings in Freight Sans Pro, and body text in Merriweather.

-I made the initial designs in [Sketch](http://bohemiancoding.com/sketch/) over a weekend, then finalised and built the site with a few evenings (and weekends!) work.

-It's hosted on [derpjs](https://github.com/iest/derp), a simple, markdown-based blog engine I built to scratch my own itch.
+After playing around with building [my own blogging engine](https://github.com/iest/derp) (and having crazy ideas for Dropbox integration...), I caved and now use [Jekyll](http://jekyllrb.com).
+Because I keep the whole thing in my Dropbox, I can edit my posts from any device (but can only deploy from my Mac).
 It's all being served from a [Linode](https://www.linode.com) in London somewhere.

-Every line of code was written with [Sublime Text 3](http://www.sublimetext.com/3).
-On the site, I use [prettify](https://code.google.com/p/google-code-prettify/) for syntax highlighting,  [some dumb code](http://codepen.io/iest/pen/mKpzA) I wrote to get the fancy sliding nav, and [molten leading](https://github.com/viljamis/Molten-Leading/) to optimise line-height at different viewport widths.
+I used a combination of [Sketch](http://bohemiancoding.com/sketch/) and [Sublime Text 3](http://www.sublimetext.com/3) to design and build the site, over a few evening's work.

-<small>If you have any questions, comments, or wordly advice, either hit me up on [twitter](http://twitter.com/_iest) or drop me an email at iest {at} mac.com.</small>
+If you have any questions, comments, or other wordly advice, either hit me up on [twitter](http://twitter.com/_iest) or [drop me an email](mailto:hello@iest.co).